Lev-Stambler/bulletproof-cairo/README.md

 but can be extended to range, shuffle, and arithmetic circuit proofs.

 ## Getting Started
+Before doing anything, make sure you are on Python version 3.10 or above.

 1. Make sure to [install Cairo](https://www.cairo-lang.org/docs/quickstart.html) and [install Protostar](https://docs.swmansion.com/protostar/docs/tutorials/installation)
 2. Clone the repo with recursed submodules:
 ```bash